smuun/rp/README.md

 # RP

 A simple RPN calculator with `ed`-style input.
-Basically a `dc` clone.
+A `dc` clone with almost none of `dc`'s functionality.

 Why:
 - ed and rpn are both unusable, so combining the two is funny